 Learn more about costs and financial aid associated with studying abroad.

 BMCC Association Scholarship

 No application necessary!
-BMCC offers its students the unparalleled opportunity to have 60% of their Study Abroad Program Fee for BMCC students participating in BMCC programs.
-This fee includes the flight, housing, meals and excursions.
+The BMCC Association Scholarship covers 60% of the Study Abroad Program Fee for BMCC students participating in BMCC programs.
+This fee includes the flight, housing, meals, insurance and excursions.
 The scholarship is already included in current program fees.
 BMCC students who have completed at least 12 credits at BMCC are eligible to receive the award.
 They may only receive the award once.
 BMCC students who have not completed 12 credits at BMCC (but qualify for study abroad with transfer credits) must pay the non-BMCC student program fee.

 Benjamin A. Gilman Scholarship